-On Sundays, the north entrance ramp (see below) is also available.
+The north entrance ramp (see below) is also available.

 From the temporary ramp there is direct access to the Cathedral floor only.

-Use of the temporary ramp for groups can be requested in advance by contacting the Visits department on 020 7246 8357.
+Use of the temporary ramp for groups can also be requested in advance by contacting the Visits department on 020 7246 8357.

 Access to the Galleries